Dear reader of ADxS.org, please excuse the disruption.

 • 5HTTPR: short

 We suspect that these gene variants are the basis for increased sensitivity and therefore vulnerability.
 If carriers of these genes receive special support, they develop better than other people.
 If carriers of these genes are neglected or mistreated, they develop worse than other people.
-Those affected are sometimes referred to (rather esoterically) as orchid children.3738
+People with ADHD are sometimes referred to (rather esoterically) as orchid children.4344

 Chance-risk genes could also be described as genes that react particularly intensively to positive and negative environmental influences.
 A more detailed description of how chance-risk genes work and where to find them can be found at How ADHD develops: genes + environment.
 A more detailed description of how COMT Met-158-Met influences the dopamine balance in such a way that higher mental performance and greater susceptibility to stress occur at the same time can be found at The neurological cause of attention symptoms, section Dopamine degradation in the PFC by COMT instead of DAT